Table of Contents

 #!/bin/bash mp4split -o tears-of-steel.ism \ tears-of-steel-avc1-400k.ismv \ tears-of-steel-avc1-750k.ismv \ tears-of-steel-en.ismt \ tears-of-steel-zh-hans.ismt

 If properties are missing or set incorrectly in the source file of the

-subtitles, this should preferably be corrected when creating the (fragmented)
+subtitles, this should preferably be corrected when packaging the subtitles in a

 #!/bin/bash mp4split -o presentation.ism \ tears-of-steel-avc1-400k.ismv \ tears-of-steel-avc1-750k.ismv \ tears-of-steel-en.ismt --track_language=eng